AngleProtocol/angle-docs/governance/angle-dao.md

 Each vote requires a quorum of 10% of veANGLE holders to be considered valid.

 Finalized votes are then implemented by a multi-sig composed of community members.
-The fact that a multisig needs to implement transactions makes Angle governance system immune to on-chain governance attacks.
+The fact that a multisig needs to implement transactions makes Angle governance system immune to onchain governance attacks.

 Angle Protocol is available on different EVM compatible chains.
 There is one multisig per chain, each with the same signers detailed below.
 The addresses of the multisigs on all the different networks supported by Angle can be found [here](https://developers.angle.money/overview/smart-contracts).